 - For example, this health care agency has two nearly identical regulations that could be consolidated into a single policy

-Identify relevant federal mandates
+Identify relevant federal mandates for healthcare policy

 - Esper automatically detects references to federal and state regulations and statutes.
 Our technology flags references that have been repealed or updated more recently than your own policy, indicating need for closer review